-Area Area Description and Mitigation Measures County Point of Contact Timeline Potential Funding Implementation Status Notes 2022 AREA 22 NORTH NATOMAS EAST MAIN DRAIN CANAL (NEMDC TRIBUTARIES) The NEMDC backwater area flooded in 1986 and 1995.
+Area Area Description and Mitigation Measures County Point of Contact Timeline Potential Funding Implementation Status Notes 2023 AREA 22 NORTH NATOMAS EAST MAIN DRAIN CANAL (NEMDC TRIBUTARIES) The NEMDC backwater area flooded in 1986 and 1995.
 Several houses were raised.
 The County was able to obtain a reimbursement grant from FEMA to help offset some of the cost to the homeowners (a unique situation).
 Later, SAFCA constructed a pump station to hold American River backwater from this area.
-Water Resources Floodplain Management Section None N/A There do not appear to be any mitigation measures for this area.
+Water Resources Floodplain Management Section None N/A There do not appear to be any available mitigation measures for this area.
 Consider if the area might be deemed 'mitigated' with 25yr protection, or better.
 The pump station (located 0.3 mi SW of W. Ascot Ave/ W. 6 th St) constructed in the late 1990s.
-No action needed AREA 23 MORRISON CREEK FEMA FLOODPLAIN (BETWEEN JACKSON HWY AND MAYHEW) Morrison Creek floodplain is controlled by a 700 foot long weir at the Teichert / Granite aggregate pit upstream of Jackson Hwy The base flood elevation is lower and the flood claims in this area have not occurred in the past 20 years Water Resources Floodplain Management Section None N/A The miners are expected to prepare a Letter of Map Revision and study for FEMA floodplain mapping since the mines relocated the floodway and improved flood control.
+Analyze where this issue was mitigated by the construction of the pump station.
+AREA 23 MORRISON CREEK FEMA FLOODPLAIN (BETWEEN JACKSON HWY AND MAYHEW) Morrison Creek floodplain is controlled by a 700 ft long weir at the Teichert / Granite aggregate pit upstream of Jackson Hwy.
+The base flood elevation is lower and there have been no flood claims in the past 20 years.
+Water Resources Floodplain Management Section None N/A The miners are expected to prepare a Letter of Map Revision and study for FEMA floodplain mapping since the mines relocated the floodway and improved flood control.
 Omit mined area and mining companies from RL outreach.
 Encourage the miners to complete the revised flood insurance mapping study.
-AREA 24 ARCADE CREEK AT PARK ROAD Arcade Creek at Park Road creek flooding affected a few properties.
-There is no structural project to control flooding.
-Several houses were raised in the late 1990s.
-Water Resources Floodplain Management Section None N/A There have been no calls from owners in this RL Area since 1995 No action needed AREA 25 MADISON AVENUE AT ROLLINGWOOD Apartment complex south of Madison on a channel of the Fair Oaks Stream Group.
+AREA 24 ARCADE CREEK AT PARK ROAD Arcade Creek at Park Road - creek flooding affected a few properties.
+There are no structural projects available to control flooding.
+Several houses were elevated in the late 1990s.
+Water Resources Floodplain Management Section None N/A There have been no calls from owners in this RL Area since 1995.
+No action needed.
+AREA 25 MADISON AVENUE AT ROLLINGWOOD Apartment complex south of Madison on a channel of the Fair Oaks Stream Group.
 There was some flooding at the apartment complex in the 1990s.
 Water Resources Floodplain Management Section None N/A Actions taken in the 1990s seem to have resolved the flooding issues.
 There have been no calls from owners in this RL Area since they flooded in mid 1990s.
-No action needed
+No action needed.